 There are, however, some exceptions to this limitation period.
 For example, if a child under the age of 18 was injured in a motorcycle accident, the three-year time limit would pause until they turned 18.

-During this time, an adult, such as a relative, parent or lawyer, could apply to be a litigation friend and start a claim on the child’s behalf.
-A litigation friend is someone who will act in the child’s best interests when making decisions about the claim.
+During this time, an adult, such as a relative, parent or lawyer, could apply to be a litigation friend and make decisions regarding the claim on behalf of the injured person.
+This also means the claim can begin much sooner.

 If no claim was filed during this period, the limitation period would begin once the child turned 18.
 They would therefore have until they turn 21 to file their own claim.